sciZer0/7/c/README.md

 Just think about the fact that a regular human has to work during their life to have food which is just a very small share of Energy needed every second to live.

+Moreover, in a wide sense, the whole world's profit is only possible because we people can take free Energy (in various forms), otherwise this would be a zero-sum game.

 Very importantly, the possibility itself to take free Energy isn’t new.

 *We will see confirmations of the New Law of Conservation of Energy below.*